 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with electric meter and consumer located within the kitchen cupboard.
+Mains supply.
+The meter and consumer unit are located within an entrance hall cupboard.

-Gas Accessible parts of the system were visually inspected without removing fittings.
+GasAccessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with the gas meter located externally. -- ----- --
+If any services are turned off, the surveyor will state that in the report and will not turn them on.Mains supply.
+The meter is located externally. -- --

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-There is a three piece suite within the bathroom.
+Conventional white sanitary ware fitted throughout.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating is provided by a gas fired boiler serving central heating system via radiators.
-The boiler is in the kitchen cupboard.
-Droinago
+Heating is provided by a gas fired boiler located within the attic.
+This serves radiators throughout the property.
+It is assumed the boiler provides domestic hot water direct to the fixtures.

 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is assumed to the main public sewer.
+Drainage, we understand, connects to the main public sewer.